naylin27/ARRIVESDKSampleApps/Android/Java/UserSessionApp/README.md

 * Open the project in the Android Studio.
 * [Download](https://developer.curbside.com/downloads/) the ARRIVE Android SDK.
 * Add the dowloaded aar file in your libs folder.
 * Add the dependencies in the gradle file.
-Please refer to [QuickStart Documentation](https://developer.curbside.com/docs/getting-started/quickstart-android-transmit-app/) for detailed information on how to integrate sdk with your app.
+See [Android App Quick Start](https://developer.curbside.com/docs/getting-started/quickstart-android-app/) for detailed information on how to integrate sdk with your app.
-* Compile the app.
-It should compile successfully.

 ## Running
-* Add the generated usage token in place of `USAGE_TOKEN` defined in the MainActivity of the project.
+* Add the generated usage token in place of the USAGE_TOKEN defined in the MainActivity of the project
 * Run the app
-* Grant permission to use location services.
+* Grant permission to use location services
 * Enter tracking identifier
 * Enter track token
-* Enter site identifier that was created on ARRIVE dashboard
+* Enter site identifier that was created on the ARRIVE dashboard
 * Tap "Register Tracking Id".
 * Once "Register Tracking Id" is successful, tap “Start Trip”.
 * Go on a test drive.
 * You can cancel the trip by tapping "Cancel Trip".
-Note: For starting new trip, enter new track token, as once complete trip is called on a track token, it cannot be reused.
+Note: To start a new trip, enter a new track token.
+Once a complete trip is called on a track token, it cannot be reused.
-* You can also unregister you tracking Id by tapping "Unregister Tracking Id".
+* You can also unregister you tracking ID by tapping "Unregister Tracking Id".
-* Once you are near the site, you can also notify monitoring user by tapping "Notify Monitoring Session User".
+* When you are near the site, you can also notify the user of the monitor app by tapping "Notify Monitoring Session User".

-## View user trip
+## View User trip
-* Check [ARRIVE dashboard](https://dashboard.curbside.com/) to see your current location and your status change from in-transit to arrived.
+* Check the [ARRIVE dashboard](https://dashboard.curbside.com/) to see your current location and your trip status change from In-Transit to Arrived.
-* Visit [ARRIVE dashboard](https://dashboard.curbside.com/) to get an overview of all your sites and trips.
+* Visit the [ARRIVE dashboard](https://dashboard.curbside.com/)  to get aggregate data and statistics about your sites and trips.

-## Quickstart
+## Quick Start Guide
-Refer to [Quickstart](https://developer.curbside.com/docs/getting-started/quickstart-android-transmit-app/) to integrate ARRIVE into an existing project.
+See [Android App Quick Start](https://developer.curbside.com/docs/getting-started/quickstart-android-app/) to integrate ARRIVE with an existing project.

 ## Android SDK Reference Docs
 https://developer.curbside.com/docs/reference/android/index.html